shermp/Nuked-SC55-CLAP/README.md

-# Nuked SC-55 CLAP
+# Nuked SC-55 CLAP audio plug-in

-Nuked SC-55 for the CLever Audio Plug-in ([CLAP](https://cleveraudio.org/)) is built upon [J.C.
+The Nuked SC-55 CLAP audio plug-in ([CLAP](https://cleveraudio.org/)) is built upon [J.C.
 Moyer's fork](https://github.com/jcmoyer/Nuked-SC55) of nukeykt's original [Nuked SC-55](https://github.com/nukeykt/Nuked-SC55) project.

 The plug-in aims to preserve an important part of DOS gaming history for all to freely enjoy for posterity.
 It is only intended for **personal use** (e.g., retro gaming or writing music as a hobby) and **research purposes**.
 See the [License](#license) section for additional details.